Try a Free Live AI Golf Lesson TRY FREE

 The video goes in depth on each topic and even walks you through how to best use our learning program, including how to get the most out of your free swing reviews (if you are a Premium Member).

-It all begins by changing your mindset and accepting a new role: coach.
+It all begins by shifting your mindset and accepting a new role: coach.

 Be Your Own Coach

-Here's a crucial principle you obviously know but may have never fully considered what it means to your game:
+Here's a crucial principle you obviously know but may have never fully considered what it means for your game:

 The overwhelming majority of the time, you are working on your swing alone.

-That's, of course, true whether you are following an online system like ours or taking in-person lessons.
+That's true whether you are following an online system like ours or taking in-person golf lessons.

 So, you have to be your own coach.

 Becoming your own coach is essentially what RotarySwing.com is all about.
-We educate you on how you can greatly improve your game and let you know what golf practice tools you'll need to improve.
+We educate you on how to dramatically improve your game and equip you with the golf practice tools you'll need to make it happen.

-Watch the videos…all of them, in order.
-But don’t just watch them, work through them.
+Watch the videos… all of them, in order.
+But don't just watch them — work through them actively.

-Knowledge alone will not make you better, but putting the knowledge into action can make you great!
+Knowledge alone will not make you better, but putting that knowledge into action can make you great!

 The students who improve the fastest MOVE.
 Get up and actually perform the drills.